algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport48.md

 ### <br> Technical Specification

-The technical is finished being written.
-And ready for delivery.
-And it's been checked and corrected.
-The technical was handed down on Tuesday November 27.
+The Technical Specification has been completely written.
+We fully corrected and checked, we then handed it down on the 12/27/23.

 *Rémy Charles, Thibaud Marlier & Manech Lenguens*

 ### Learning Assembly and Code

-* This week we managed to keep our pac man on the move.
-He can now move in all directions (up, down, left, right).
+* During this week, we succeeded to make ou Pac-Man changing direction, he can now go in every direction, which are up, down, left and right.

-  To do this, junior software engineers had to understand how to use the position of pixels in relation to our 320 by 200 screen.
-And then be able to link it to the player's keystrokes to make it move wherever he wants.
+  To do so, junior software engineers had to understand how to use the position of pixels in relation to our 320 by 200 screen.
+And then be able to link it to the player's command to make it move wherever he wants.

-* The junior software engineers are working on opening and closing the mouth as the pac man  moves when he eat some point.
+* The junior software engineers worked on opening and closing Pac-Mans mouth whenever he eats a point.

-  To do this, we need to create 3 different sprites.
-1 sprite with its mouth closed, another with its mouth half open, and the last with its mouth completely open.
+  To do this, we had to create 3 different sprites.
+A first sprite with its mouth closed, a second one with its mouth half open, and the third with its mouth completely open.

-*Junior Software Engineer & Rémy Charles*
+*Junior Software Engineers & Rémy Charles*

 ### QA Test Plan